fedejaure/cookiecutter-modern-pypackage/CONTRIBUTING.md

 > For more information about `poetry` check the [docs](https://python-poetry.org/docs/).

-We use [invoke](http://www.pyinvoke.org/) to wrap up some useful tasks like formatting, linting, testing.
+We use [invoke](http://www.pyinvoke.org/) to wrap up some useful tasks like formatting, linting, testing and more.

 Execute `inv[oke] --list` to see the list of available commands.